opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 This will also be the slug used when displaying the "Become a Sponsor Now" message to the user if they are not currently a sponsor but are authenticated with github, e.g.: https://github.com/sponsors/opensheetmusicdisplay

-##### Github Sponsorship Tier ID
-This field is presently not used.
-The base functionality of checking whether a user is a sponsor or not is in place, but this is a planned feature to more granularly control which sponsor tiers can watch which videos.

 ##### Splash Screen
 This is another media field which can accept a URI (file or http/s) or a Wordpress media item can be selected.
 This is the image that is rendered as the background for the placeholder/dummy video when the user is not authenticated (or is not a sponsor) and it is also set as the 'poster' for the video.